LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: LGGNet for BCI

-In this section, the proposed method, learning Local-Global-Graph representations (LGG), will be introduced.
-The notations used in this paper are illustrated in Table~\ref{Tab:notations}.
-Graph representations of EEG are constructed first with neuroscience-inspired graph structures, after which LGG will be used to learn local-global-graph representations from the EEG graphs.
-As shown in Fig.~\ref{fig:LGG}, LGG has three main parts, a temporal convolutional layer, a local graph-filtering layer, and a global graph-filtering layer respectively.
-The temporal convolutional layer aims to learn dynamic frequency representations from EEG directly instead of human extracted features.
-The local graph-filtering layer learns the brain activities within each local region, after which the global graph-filtering layer with a trainable adjacency matrix will be applied to learn complex relations among different local regions.
+In this section, LGGNet is introduced.
+Table~\ref{Tab:notations} illustrates the notations used in this section.
+As shown in Fig.~\ref{fig:LGG}, LGGNet has two main functional blocks, a temporal learning block and a graph learning block.
+The temporal convolutional layer in the temporal learning block aims to learn dynamic temporal/frequency representations from EEG directly instead of manually extracted features with the help of a kernel-level attentive fusion layer.
+The graph learning block contains two layers, namely the local and global graph-filtering layers.
+The local graph-filtering layer learns the brain activities within each neurophysiologically meaningful local region, after which the global graph-filtering layer with a similarity-based trainable adjacency matrix will be applied to learn complex relations among different local regions.